Back to All Events

 Taste of Bolga with Beela

-Spend 6 days immersed in traditional foodways, ancestral living, and indigenous farming methods in the Upper East Region of Ghana.
+Spend 6 days immersed in traditional foodways, ancestral living, indigenous foods, and indigenous seed systems in the Upper East Region of Ghana.
 Here, you will learn everything about indigenous seeds, seed selection, seed processing, seed storage methods, and indigenous foods from farmers, women, and elders.
 You will experience firsthand local food culture through indigenous food workshops, traditional cooking classes, food processing, and MORE.

 Overview of the trip